pipiscrew/timeline/health/herbs.md

 # White Tea

-When you drink white tea, especially in a concentration like 1 teaspoon in 200 ml of warm water, several things happen in your body:
+When you drink white tea made from 1 teaspoon in 200 ml of warm water, several things happen in your body:

 1. **Antioxidant Properties**: White tea is rich in antioxidants, particularly catechins and polyphenols.
 These compounds help neutralize free radicals in the body, which can reduce oxidative stress and lower the risk of chronic diseases.